 May 21, 2020

-The Campaign to Stop Killer Robots urges states to heed the UN leader’s call to quickly agree on the “limitations and obligations that should be applied to autonomy in weapons.”
+The Campaign to Stop Killer Robots commends the UN leader’s call and urges states to heed his request to agree on “limitations and obligations that should be applied to autonomy in weapons.”
 States should launch negotiations now on a new international treaty to prohibit fully autonomous weapons and retain meaningful human control over the use of force.

 States heeded that call at the end of that year, when they agreed to begin discussing questions relating to lethal autonomous weapons systems at the Convention on Conventional Weapons (CCW) in Geneva.
 The CCW talks have made some progress since then to identify key issues of concern regarding autonomy in weapons systems.
 Several states have committed not to acquire or develop lethal autonomous weapons systems and 30 states have called for a ban on such weapons systems.

 Yet, the CCW discussions have yielded little in the way of a lasting multilateral outcome due to the opposition by a handful of military powers, most notably Russia and the United States, which firmly reject proposals to negotiate a new international treaty or protocol.

 The 2013 protection of civilians report acknowledged “important concerns” over the capacity of lethal autonomous weapons systems to operate in accordance with international humanitarian and human rights law.
 Seven years on, Guterres finds there are still important doubts about whether attacks using such weapons would conform with international humanitarian law.
 Like his predecessor, Guterres also cites “fundamental moral and ethical issues in allowing technology to decide to take human life.”

 In the 2020 report, Guterres finds that “all sides appear to be in agreement that, at a minimum, retention of human control or judgement over the use of force is necessary.”
 He notes that “a growing number of Member States have called for a prohibition of LAWS.”